 His favorite Adobe XD features are Repeat Grid and Background Blur.
 “They are mind-blowing,” he said.
 “The former lets you populate elements, visually adjust padding between them and keep all of them in the same style, which is perfect for creating lists, for example.
 The latter gives you the ability to blur the background behind the shape.
 I used it to create some cool image effects.”

 More UI kits, more ways to design with Adobe XD

-If you like Daumantas’ Explord UI kit, you should also check out Oykun Yilmaz’s cryptocurrency UI kit for designing financial services apps, as well as Meagan Fisher’s Pawtastic UI kit for marketing one-pagers, screens for multi-step booking and onboarding experiences, and elements to complete purchases.
+If you like Daumantas’ Explord UI kit, you should also check out the Social Meet Up UI kit, Oykun Yilmaz’s cryptocurrency UI kit for designing financial services apps, as well as Meagan Fisher’s Pawtastic UI kit for marketing one-pagers, screens for multi-step booking and onboarding experiences, and elements to complete purchases.

 Then, download these additional free UI kits to build travel, wires, smartwatch, and dashboard experiences for apps and websites, or check out our favorite XD UI Kits.
 And check out our full resource post, featuring more information about getting started with Adobe XD.